chvasu/SANS_SEC522_GWEB_Exam_Notes/README.md

 # BOOK-3:  SQL Injection
 Most hostile SQLi (with metacharacters like ‘ or “ or ; etc.) allows xp_cmdshell on MS SQL Server.
 This enables taking control on underlying host of DB server.
 Can also be used to jump to another host and take control of it too.
+ - Error messages are good indicators to attackers:
+ -  - Java.sql.SQLException
+ -  - [ODBS SQL Server Driver]
+ -  - DBD:
--	Error messages are good indicators to attackers: o	Java.sql.SQLException o	[ODBS SQL Server Driver] o	DBD: o	Microsoft OLE DB Provider for ODBC Drivers error o	System.Data.Odbc.OdbcException o	Oracle error: unable to perform query
+ -  - Microsoft OLE DB Provider for ODBC Drivers error
+ -  - System.Data.Odbc.OdbcException
+ -  - Oracle error: unable to perform query
 Blind SQLi: Based on question and answers (Yes or No from server)
 Defense: Constrained input (type, length, format, range) | hard to perform consistently | reject bad data | Look for encoding
--	Just input validations are not enough (e.g. if developers block AND or OR in inputs, attackers can inject: O/**/R) o	/**/ are comments in SQL databases
+ - Just input validations are not enough (e.g. if developers block AND or OR in inputs, attackers can inject: O/**/R)
+ -  - /**/ are comments in SQL databases
--	Escaping input (database dependent solution and also doesn’t work for numeric SQL) -> effective solution o	\’ in MySQL or “ in MSSQL etc. o	Should escape all DB characters (--, #, @)
+ - Escaping input (database dependent solution and also doesn’t work for numeric SQL) -> effective solution
+ - \’ in MySQL or “ in MSSQL etc.
+ - Should escape all DB characters (--, #, @)
--	Language built-in protections can be bypassed using char() o	Perl: DBI:Quote			//add a slash before special character o	PHP: mysql_real_escape_string  	//add a slash before special character
+ - Language built-in protections can be bypassed using char()
+ -  - Perl: DBI:Quote			//add a slash before special character
+ -  - PHP: mysql_real_escape_string  	//add a slash before special character
--	Prepared statement: Ultimate defense. o	@ sign is used in ASP.net | ? in Java | Don’t use dynamic SQL within stored procedure
+ - Prepared statement: Ultimate defense.
+ -  - @ sign is used in ASP.net | ? in Java | Don’t use dynamic SQL within stored procedure
  - Database permissions and hardening (delete unwanted stored procedures like xp_cmdshell, delete default user accounts, Monitor outbound SQL connections)
  - Limit SQL error messages (security thru obscurity)

 # BOOK-3:  Cross Site Scripting / XSS
 3 parties: Client (Victim), Server, Attacker